kala855/sisdig3/semana2/clase3.md

             i1 AFTER 10 ns WHEN 1,
             i2 AFTER 10 ns WHEN 2,
             i3 AFTER 10 ns WHEN 3,
-            'x' AFTER 10 ns WHEN OTHERS;
+            'X' AFTER 10 ns WHEN OTHERS;

     sel <= 0 WHEN a = '0' AND b = '0' ELSE
         1 WHEN a = '1' AND b = '0' ELSE